paolodeangelis/Energy-GNoME/docs/blog/posts/material_page.md

 - [**3DMol.js**](https://3dmol.csb.pitt.edu/) powers an immersive 3D viewer for visualizing the material's structure.
 - Rotate, zoom, and explore atomic arrangements in a highly interactive manner, making it easier to understand the material's structural characteristics.
-- On the bottom, two buttons are present, one to toggle atomic labels in the 3D viewer to visualize the element of each atom, and one for downloading the `.CIF` file of the crustal.
+- At the bottom, two buttons are available: one to toggle atomic labels in the 3D viewer to visualize the element of each atom, and another for downloading the `.CIF` file of the crystal.

 ### 2. Crystal Properties
 <div style="text-align: center;" markdown>